-Add: Add a device to pair with.Select pairing type: Select from the drop-down list.Speaker pairing: Select to pair a network speaker.Microphone pairing : Select to pair a microphone.
-Address: Enter host name or IP address to the network speaker.Username: Enter username.Password: Enter password for the user.Close: Click to clear all fields.Connect: Click to establish connection to the device to pair with.
+Address: Enter host name or IP address to the network speaker.
+Username: Enter username.
+Password: Enter password for the user.Speaker pairing: Select to pair a network speaker.Microphone pairing : Select to pair a microphone.
+Clear fields: Click to clear all fields.Connect: Click to establish connection to the speaker or microphone.